binance-exchange/binance-official-api-docs/rest-api.md

 ## Timing security
 * A `SIGNED` endpoint also requires a parameter, `timestamp`, to be sent which should be the millisecond timestamp of when the request was created and sent.
-* An additional parameter, `recvWindow`, may be sent to specific the number of milliseconds after `timestamp` the request is valid for.
+* An additional parameter, `recvWindow`, may be sent to specify the number of milliseconds after `timestamp` the request is valid for.
 If `recvWindow` is not sent, **it defaults to 5000**.
 * The logic is as follows: